Modern Bathrrom

 At the end of a gruelling day, there are not many things as relaxing as easing into a warm bath, surrounded by candles.
 However, it is vital to practise proper fire safety when doing so.

-Leaving candles lit and unattended when you’re done lounging in the tub can pose hazardous.
+Leaving candles lit and unattended when you’re done lounging in the tub can pose hazards.

-Therefore, to avoid any accidents it is extremely important to remember to blow out the flames when you’ve finished in the bathroom.
+To avoid any accidents it is therefore extremely important to remember to blow out the flames when you’ve finished in the bathroom.
+It may be wet, but fire safety in a bath is just as important as it is elsewhere.

-Along with this, having fire-resistant bathroom cladding will ensure that your room has extra protection against naked flames.
+Having fire-resistant bathroom cladding will additionally ensure that your room has extra protection against naked flames.

 Light fixtures